BenLangmead/myrna/MANUAL.markdown

 2. Setting up an EC2 keypair, if necessary.

 3. Setting up a credentials file, which is used by the `elastic-mapreduce` tool for authentication.

    For convenience, we suggest you name the credentials file `credentials.json` and place it in the same directory with the `elastic-mapreduce` script.
    Otherwise you will have to specify the credential file path with the [`--credentials`] option each time you run `myrna_emr`.

-We strongly recommend using a version of the `elastic-mapreduce` Ruby script released on or after June 2, 2010.
-This is when the script switched to using Hadoop 0.20.2 by default, which is the preferred way of running Myrna.
+We strongly recommend using a version of the `elastic-mapreduce` Ruby script released on or after December 8, 2011.
+This is when the script switched to using Hadoop v0.20.205 by default, which is the preferred way of running Myrna.

 [Ruby]: http://www.ruby-lang.org/

 We also recommend that you add the directory containing the `elastic-mapreduce` tool to your `PATH`.
 This allows Myrna to locate it automatically.
 Alternately, you can specify the path to the `elastic-mapreduce` tool via the [`--emr-script`] option when running `myrna_emr`.

 [AWS]: http://aws.amazon.com/ "Amazon Web Services"
 [AWS page]: http://aws.amazon.com/ "Amazon Web Services"